Orobanche minor: Characteristics and growth requirements

 Common broomrape grows in a wide variety of soils, namely moist, light (sandy), medium (loamy) and heavy (clay) soils that are acid, neutral or basic.
 It can grow in semi-shade or in full sunlight.

 The species appears in a wide range of colours from red-brown, yellow-brown to purple.
 Yellow specimens are also not uncommon and it is this extreme variability that makes identification on the basis of size or colour uncertain.

 It is parasitic on various members of the pea (Fabaceae) and daisy (Asteraceae) families.
 Although widespread, its appearance is sporadic; despite this, it can occur in vast colonies from time to time.
 The main flowering season in the northern hemisphere is from May until the end of August and from August to January in the southern hemisphere.
 The species has efficient seed dispersal and is largely inbreeding so that populations preferentially parasitizing a particular species which has its own clear ecological preferences may become effectively isolated and eventually may produce distinct taxa.

 The plants are attached to their host by means of haustoria, which transfer nutrients from the host to the parasite.
 Only the hemiparasitic species possess an additional extensive root system.
 The root system is reduced as its function is mainly anchorage of the plant.

 Distribution

-Common broomrape is one of the most widespread species, and is native to Southern Europe, but has been widely introduced elsewhere, for example in the United States.
+Common broomrape is one of the most widespread species.
+It is native to Southern Europe, but has been widely introduced elsewhere.
+It has been observed on clovers in the United States and flatweed in Canada.
 In New Zealand it is the only species of the genus present where it is regarded as an agricultural pest.
 In the United Kingdom it is widely recorded in southern England, less common in Wales, rarely recorded in lowland Scotland and absent from the Highlands and outer islands.